Our work from home starter kit consists of a few basics to get you started on optimum ergonomics and productivity:

 6.)
 Headset

 Another job dependent item.
 Built-in laptop mics are typically poor quality and pick up a lot of background sound.
-I went with the Platronics Voyager 5200 with the base.
+I used a Platronics Voyager 5200 with the base for years before the battery life started to fade.

 This model comes with a Bluetooth dongle (again, to not have to mess with software on the company computer), and the base doubles as a battery charger for the headset which is a lot more convenient than having to plug a wire in directly to the headset between calls (you can plug it in directly if your headset is about to die while on a call).
 The base opens up to store the dongle and headset which is nice while traveling.